Abandoned & Little-Known Airfields:

 A 3/5/78 aerial view looking southeast at Andrau Airpark.

-A 3/5/78 aerial view showing the large number of hangars & planes at Andrau Airpark.
+A 3/5/78 aerial view showing the large number of hangars & planes at Andrau Airpark, perhaps at its zenith of popularity.

 A 1979 photo by Ricky Baker taken while Robin Elston flew final approach to Andrau's Runway 16 in a Cessna 172.